School Field Trips

 Experience the wonder of a live theatrical performance with your class!
 Expand your students’ imaginations as we bring stories and characters to life on stage.
 School-day performances are available for elementary, middle, and high school groups as well as homeschool groups, clubs, and the general public.
 These plays are chosen with an eye to the needs of the school curriculum and the needs of young people and families in our community.
 Below are upcoming field trip matinees and additional information.

-BOOKINGS FOR FIELD TRIP PERFORMANCES WILL BEGIN IN MAY, 2025
+BOOKINGS FOR FIELD TRIP PERFORMANCES NOW AVAILABLE!

 Sensory Friendly Performances